About Ed Snider Youth Hockey & Education

 Dan is a native of Cinnaminson, NJ and when not at the rink he enjoys attending concerts, traveling and exploring the Philadelphia culinary scene.
 He lives in South Philadelphia with his wife and various pets.
 Dan can be reached at [email protected].

-Sam Napierkowski joined Snider in 2013 as an intern and currently serves as Senior Manager of Education Programs.
-In her role, she oversees all educational initiatives ranging from literacy efforts with our youngest students, to academic intervention for those struggling in the classroom, to celebrations of academic achievement, to supports for secondary and postsecondary planning, to scholarships for high school, college, and trade school.
+Sam Napierkowski joined Snider in 2013 as an intern and currently serves as Director, Postsecondary Success.
+In this role, she oversees all supports for secondary and postsecondary planning, to scholarships for high school, college, and trade school.
+Sam also supports career development for Snider students and alumni.

 Prior to arriving at Snider, Sam graduated Magna Cum Laude from University of Pennsylvania.
 She earned her Bachelor’s in Urban Studies.
 Since she was a teenager, Sam has been passionate about working to improve educational opportunities for all Philadelphia students.